Tsk-Chaitanya/Ask-My-Docs/README.md

 ## Acknowledgments

-Built by [Sai Krishna Mandru](https://github.com/YOUR_USERNAME) as a hands-on deep dive into production RAG systems.
+Built by [Sai Krishna Chaitanya Thommandru](https://github.com/Tsk-Chaitanya) as a hands-on deep dive into production RAG systems.
 Each phase was designed to understand a specific layer of the stack, from document processing fundamentals to hybrid retrieval to conversational AI.